-Walnut is an excellent choice for making traditional-style furniture.
-It has also made its way into some more intriguing and modern designs.
+Walnut is an excellent choice for making traditional-style furniture, but it has also made its way into some more intriguing and modern designs.
 Walnut is a durable hardwood that maintains a beautiful finish for years.
-And it's been part of some of the most iconic furniture designs in history.
-There's no question why walnut has been a favorite material of furniture and interior designers alike for generations.
-The only question is which piece of walnut furniture is right for you.
-The following hints will make finding and buying that perfect piece that much easier.
+And it's been part of some of the most iconic furniture designs in history—a favorite material of furniture and interior designers alike for generations.
+The following hints will make finding and buying the perfect piece that much easier.

 Walnut is a strong, hard and durable wood that carves well and holds a good shape for a number of years.
-It is an excellent choice for ornate furniture that requires intricate woodworking, such as a mantelpiece or headboard.
-It frequently was used to make cabinets and other pieces of furniture in 17th and 18th century Europe because of its qualities.
-Contemporary furniture is more often made with walnut veneers rather than made of solid walnut because of cost.
+This makes it is an excellent choice for ornate furniture that requires intricate woodworking, such as a mantelpiece or headboard.
+It frequently was used to make cabinets and other pieces of furniture in 17th and 18th century Europe because of its inherent qualities.
+In contemporary furniture, the high cost of walnut means that walnut veneers are more commonly used than solid walnut.

-Walnut furniture can easily last a lifetime.
-All it takes is the proper care and maintenance.
-Larry Frye, the executive director of the American Walnut Manufacturers Association, in Zionsville, Ind., claims that the durability of walnut is the primary reason that it has remained a popular wood for furniture makers worldwide, according to the Oakley Woods Web site.
+Walnut furniture can easily last a lifetime with proper care and maintenance.
+Larry Frye, the executive director of the American Walnut Manufacturers Association, in Zionsville, Ind., observes that the durability of walnut is the primary reason that it has remained a popular wood for furniture makers worldwide, according to the Oakley Woods Web site.

 What to Look For

-If purchasing solid walnut furniture, look at vintage consignment shops and antique stores.
-The walnut furniture you find may show some wear and tear, such as nicks or water stains, but a woodworker can usually refinish the item.
+If purchasing solid walnut furniture, consider shopping at vintage consignment shops and antique stores rather than at new furniture outlets, where prices for solid walnut may be very high.
+The used walnut furniture you find may show some wear and tear, such as nicks or water stains, but a woodworker can usually refinish the item to look like new.
 Also, consider furniture clearinghouses.
-Items that haven’t sold well in chain stores and department stores may end up in a clearinghouse, where it may be sold at a steep discount.
+Items that haven’t sold well in chain stores and department stores may end up in a clearinghouse, where it is often at a steep discount.